 Eligibility: Disabled Veteran of the United States Armed Forces.

 Gold Star License Plates: Special Gold Star license plates are available to the immediate Family members of a Service member who has died in combat while serving in the U.S. Armed Forces.
-Individual Family members include the deceased Service member's Spouse, child/stepchild, parent/stepparent, sibling, grandparent or grandchild, and the Spouse of a child/stepchild, parent/stepparent, sibling, grandparent, or grandchild.
+Individual Family members include the deceased Service member's Spouse, Child/step, parent/stepparent, sibling, grandparent or grandchild, and the Spouse of a Child/stepchild, parent/stepparent, sibling, grandparent, or grandchild.
 While annual registration fees apply, there is no issuance fee.
 If you wish to personalize the plate, you will pay an additional $15.00 each year.
 Gold Star Family license plates are not available at local DMV service centers; apply by mail to the Wisconsin Department of Transportation.
 No special parking privileges are provided with the Gold Star Plate.

 Ex-Prisoner of War License Plates: The first license plate is issued at no charge, a second or subsequent plates have an additional $15.00 issuance fee plus the annual registration fee.

 Eligibility: Proof of eligibility from your Orders or DD214 (Discharge document) and must be renewed annually even if no fee is required.
 Plates may be transferred to surviving Spouse or domestic partner.

 Medal of Honor License Plates: A special non-expiring license plate is issued to any Wisconsin resident awarded the Medal of Honor.
 There are no issuance or renewal fees required.
 When the vehicle is sold, the plate stays with owner (or the lessee if vehicle is leased), and may transfer to another qualifying vehicle.
 Plates may be transferred to surviving Spouse and remain at no fee.
 If the plate had been returned to the department or surrendered to another state, no issuance fee will be charged to reactivate the plate.